skynetservices/skydns1/README.md

 hold the private key.
 The basename of this file should be given to SkyDNS's -dnssec
 option: `-dnssec=Kskydns.local.+005+49860`

+If you then query with `dig +dnssec` you will get signatures, keys and nsec records returned.

 ## License
 The MIT License (MIT)